If you want your law practice to run smoother, you need to start documenting workflows.

 Eventually, you’ll want to store your documentation in a cloud-based tool like SweetProcess.
 You need a cloud-based tool so that anyone in your firm can access the workflow documentation from anywhere.

-Once you’ve recorded the basic steps, stop and consider if you have captured everything that needs to be done.
+Once you’ve documented workflows in a checklist fashion, stop and consider if you have captured everything that needs to be done.
 Consider if there are situations that might require an alternate variation to be used.

 If you have over five or six steps, see if you should eliminate some steps that are obvious or straightforward.